 Is Anxiety Normal?

 Anxiety is an expected, normal and transient response to a stressful situation.
 It is an evolutionary hangover and one that has allowed us to be in the world today.
-But with today’s fast paced lifestyle, social media and our inability to relax, there are more ‘perceived threats’ than ever before.
+But with today’s fast-paced lifestyle, social media and our inability to relax, there are more ‘perceived threats’ than ever before.
+So how can you help a child with anxiety?

 Is Anxiety More Common These Days?